cloudmesh-community/book/chapters/ai/ai.md

 The last bit of code is the implementation of SVM into a RESTful API endpoint.
 Again this is static and all parameters needed to tune the algorithm are hardcoded.
-It will be worth your time to extrapolate the discussion below about dynamic APIs in order to make these parameters tunable by the user through the url.
+It will be worth your time to extrapolate the discussion about dynamic APIs in order to make these parameters tunable by the user through the url.

     @app.route('/api/experiment/svm')